 6. Build a house on a slab instead of a crawl space foundation.

-You can save as much as $10,000 if you build a house on a concrete slab foundation, building a raised foundation is more expensive so opting for slab will save you more money in your pocket.
-Another advantage of the slab foundation is it has stronger floors and it’s faster to build so you can move onto the next project.
+You can save as much as $10,000 if you build a house on a concrete slab foundation, building a raised foundation is more expensive so opting for a slab will save you more money in your pocket.
+Another advantage of the slab foundation is it has stronger floors and it’s faster to build so you can move on to the next project.